marcustut/datastructure/huffman/report.typ

 Using @huffman_yippy_ya_ya above, the encoded message would be

 #rect(fill: silver, stroke: 1pt, width: 100%, height: 2em, inset: 6.5pt)[
-  #text(font: "CMU Typewriter Text", size: 10pt, weight: "bold")[0 100 110 110 0 101 0 111]
+  #text(font: "CMU Typewriter Text", size: 10pt, weight: "bold")[0 100 110 110 0 101 0 111 0 111]
 ]

-which only uses 18 bits, comparing this to the ASCII version, it achieved a 28% compression.
+which only uses 22 bits, comparing this to the ASCII version, it achieved a 75% compression.
 However, most operating systems's file system work with byte as the smallest unit hence we need to pad extra zeroes at the end for the message making it to use 24 bits.
 That said, it is still a big improvement from only using ASCII.

 == Constructing the Huffman Table

 The major difference between Huffman encoding and ASCII encoding is that ASCII has a fixed table mapping each character to a bit pattern but Huffman encoding does not, it requires some processing to generate this table.
 The approach that Huffman took is to construct a binary tree that we can traverse to find the character and the path it took is the code for that particular character.
 Such trees are called _Huffman Trees_.

-For example the message *"yippy ya"* would result in a huffman tree as follows:
+For example the message *"yippy ya ya"* would result in a huffman tree as follows:

 ```
                      0                       {=11}             1